Together We Can Stop the Spread of Jumping Worms in Canada

 2. Keep Soil and Gear Clean

-Open paved areas with simple on-site biosecurity provisions can accomodate large amounts of soil tarped and heat-treated, an almost zero-cost solarization treatment and something that could supply the construction industry with required adherence to soil treatment protocols.
+Paved areas such as underused parking lots with simple on-site biosecurity provisions can accommodate large amounts of soil tarped and heat-treated, an almost zero-cost solarization treatment to supply the construction industry with required adherence to clean soil protocols.

 4. Advocate for Biosecurity Protocols

-Municipalities, parks, and developers should require strict soil transfer protocols.
+Municipalities, parks, and developers must also lead the way and cooperate with strict soil transfer protocols.

 5. Bag, Report and Dispose of Worms